-Important Coronavirus (COVID-19) Update: With the continually shifting situation regarding the COVID-19 (novel coronavirus) public health emergency, the University is committed to protecting your health and safety by minimizing potential spread of the disease.
+Important Coronavirus (COVID-19) Update: With the public health emergency, the University is committed to protecting your health and safety by minimizing potential spread of the disease.
 Because of this precaution, Dual Enrollment Orientation will be offered in an online virtual format.

 “The more exposure we give high school students to the college classroom before graduating, the greater the likelihood those students will pursue a degree later on.
 Having Dual Enrollment students in a college-level classroom is an amazing thing for our whole community.”